JetBrains/teamcity-documentation/topics/perforce.md

 <td>

 Click this radio button to specify an existing Perforce stream.
-TeamCity will use this stream to prepare the stream\-based workspace, and will use the client mapping from such a workspace.
+TeamCity will use this stream to prepare the stream-based workspace, and will use the client mapping from such a workspace.

 TeamCity supports deeper directory structure within the root depot: depots with a depth of `//DEPOTNAME/1/2/n` can be specified in this field.
-__Prior to TeamCity 2017.2__, TeamCity supports streams stored one level below the depot name: the format is `//streamdepot/streamname`.

 [Parameters](configuring-build-parameters.md) are supported.
 For the `StreamAtChange` option, use the [_Label to checkout_](#Agent+Checkout+Settings) field.

 <note>